CostaLab/scrna_seurat_pipeline/docs/test/documentation.md

 ### settings - colors

 This *viz_conf* list indicate how to display colors of a variaty of plots.
-The frequent elements to be changed are **cluster_color_option** and **replicate_color_option**.
+The frequent options to be changed are **cluster_color_option** and **replicate_color_option**.
 Please note that some colorcodes only include less than 10 colors, choose colorcode that fit your dataset.

 ```R